saswatapain17/myntraClone/README.md

 # myntraClone
-Myntra Clone using React.js and backend
+Myntra Clone using React.js and realtime backend